louislefevre/python-interactive/README.md

     })
 })();
 ```
 This will execute a command and then handle the output by attaching callbacks to the returned Promise.
 If the command executes without an error, the `then()` callback will handle the output.
 If the command returned an error, the `catch()` callback will handle the output.
-In this example, the `catch()` callback will be executed (as `y` has not been declared) and will output the following:
+In this example, the `catch()` callback will be executed (as `y` has not been declared) and output the following:
 ```
 Failed to execute with error:
 Traceback (most recent call last):